hackitFramework/hacks/gitgrab/gitgrab.md

 # GitGrab
-Search git repos for key text
+Search git repos for key text.
+Searches all commits, and code stored in the repo.
 <br>

 ## Requirements